• Skip to main content

 6. Roll small dough balls- In a bowl of cinnamon sugar.

-What is the difference between ginger cookies and molasses cookies?
+What is the difference between these and molasses cookies?

 Ginger cookies are known for being crisp and "snap" when broken in half.
 Molasses cookies are known for being soft and chewy in consistency.